wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ## Motivation

-Non-local control flow is a powerful means that endows the programmer with the ability to suspend the current execution context and later resume it.
-Many industrial-strength programming languages feature a wealth of non-local control flow abstractions such as async/await, coroutines, generators/iterators, effect handlers, call/cc, and so forth.
-For some programming languages non-local control flow is the embodiment of their identity, meaning they depend on non-local control flow for efficiency, e.g. to support massively scalable concurrency.
-Currently, Wasm lacks support for implementing these abstractions directly and efficiently without a circuitous global transformation of source programs on the producer side.
-One possible strategy is to add special support for each of the aforementioned non-local control flow abstractions to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow abstractions.
-Instead, the goal of this proposal is to introduce a structured unifying mechanism, which is sufficiently general to cover the present use-cases as well as being compatible with future use-cases, whilst admitting efficient implementations.
-The proposed mechanism is dubbed *typed continuations*, which essentially amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.
+Non-local control flow features provide the ability to suspend the current execution context and later resume it.
+Many industrial-strength programming languages feature a wealth of non-local control flow features such as async/await, coroutines, generators/iterators, effect handlers, call/cc, and so forth.
+For some programming languages non-local control flow is central to their identity, meaning that they rely on non-local control flow for efficiency, e.g. to support massively scalable concurrency.
+Currently, Wasm lacks support for implementing these features directly and efficiently without a circuitous global transformation of source programs on the producer side.
+One possible strategy is to add special support for each of the aforementioned non-local control flow feature to Wasm, however, this strategy is not sustainable as it does not scale to the next 700 non-local control flow features.
+Instead, the goal of this proposal is to introduce a unifed structured mechanism that is sufficiently general to cover present use-cases as well as being forwards compatible with future use-cases, while admitting efficient implementations.
+The proposed mechanism is dubbed *typed continuations*, and technially amounts to a low-level variation of Plotkin and Pretnar's *effect handlers*.

+SL: explain why it's *typed continuations*?

+SL: link to something about effect handlers?

+SL: It may be a bit confusing to bandy around all of this terminology (typed continuations and effect handlers) without more context.

-A *continuation* is a first-class programmatic object that represents the remainder of computation from a certain point in time.
-Typed continuations is based on a structured notion of delimited continuations.
+A *continuation* is a first-class program object that represents the remainder of computation from a certain point in the execution of a program.
+The typed continuations proposal is based on a structured notion of delimited continuations.
 A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point in time up to (and possibly including) its control delimiter.
-The alternative to delimited continuations is undelimited continuations, which represents the remainder of the *entire* program.
-Between the two notions delimited continuations are favourable as they are more fine-grain in the sense that they provide a means for suspending local execution contexts rather than the entire global execution context.
-In particular, delimited continuations are more expressive, since a undelimited continuation can be viewed as delimited continuation whose control delimiter is placed at the start of the program.
+The alternative to delimited continuations is undelimited continuations, which represent the remainder of the *entire* program.
+Between the two notions delimited continuations are preferable as they are more fine-grained in the sense that they provide a means for suspending local execution contexts rather than the entire global execution context.
+In particular, delimited continuations are more expressive, as an undelimited continuation is just a delimited continuation whose control delimiter is placed at the start of the program.

+SL: explain how an efficient way of implementing continuations is as stacks (though other implementations are also possible)

-The crucial feature of our typed continuations that make them more structured than conventional delimited continuations is the addition of *control tags*.
-A control tag is a typed symbolic entity that suspends the current execution context and reifies it as a continuation object up to its control delimiter.
+The crucial feature of the typed continuations proposal that makes it more structured than conventional delimited continuations is *control tags*.
+A control tag is a typed symbolic entity that suspends the current execution context and reifies it as a *continuation object* (henceforth, just *continuation*) up to its control delimiter.
 The type of a control tag communicates the type of its payload as well as its expected return type, i.e. the type of data that must be supplied to its associated continuation upon resumption.
-In other words, control tags define an *interface* for constructing continuation objects.
-A second feature that adds more structure is that the construction of continuation objects is kept separate from the *handling* of continuation objects.
-A continuation object is handled at the delimiter of a control tag rather than at the invocation site of the control tag.
+In other words, control tags define an *interface* for constructing continuations.
+A second aspect of the design that aids modularity by separating concerns is that the construction of continuations is distinct from *handling* of continuations.
+A continuation is handled at the delimiter of a control tag rather than at the invocation site of the control tag.

+SL: point out that a control tag is just a standard Wasm tag as used elsewhere in Wasm (e.g. in the exceptions proposal), though we do make use of the `result` component of tags where other Wasm features (in particular exceptions) may not

 ### Typed Continuation Primer